Diffusion of intruders in a granular gas thermostatted by a bath of elastic hard spheres: Summary and concluding remarks

-\textbf{Acknowledgements.} We acknowledge financial support from Grant PID2020-112936GB-I00 funded by MCIN/AEI/10.13039/501100011033.
-VG also acknowledges financial support from Grant GR24022 funded by Junta de Extremadura (Spain) and by ERDF A way of making Europe\\
+VG acknowledges financial support from Grant No. PID2024-156352NB-I00 and from Grant No. GR24022 funded by Junta de Extremadura (Spain) and by European Regional Development Fund (ERDF) ``A way of making Europe.''

 \textbf{Declaration of interests.} The authors report no conflict of interest.\\

 \textbf{Author ORCIDs.} \\ Rub\'en G\'omez Gonz\'alez: https://orcid.org/0000-0002-5906-5031 \\Vicente Garz\'o: https://orcid.org/0000-0001-6531-9328